andersonliu1/rpd-statmc-denoiser/README.md

 Arguments:
 - `-c, --config`: Image + camera + sampling settings (YAML).
 May include `scene` and `output`.
 - `--scene`: Built-in scene to render (overrides YAML `scene` when supplied).
-- `-o, --output`: Output PNG path.
+- `-o, --output`: Output directory (absolute or relative to CWD).
+The renderer writes `<dir>/<leaf-name>.png`, where `leaf-name` is taken from the directory name.
 Overrides YAML `output` when supplied.
 - `--seed`: Optional sampler RNG seed (defaults to random).
 - Additional CLI arguments follow the same precedence rules: CLI overrides YAML, YAML is the fallback.

+YAML `output` values are treated as relative names (e.g., `output: cornell` saves to `output/cornell/cornell.png`) unless you supply an absolute path.
+CLI `-o` values are used as given: absolute paths go there; relative paths are resolved against the current working directory.

 ## Dependencies